-Category Details Lead Agencies Surrey County Council Charitable and private sector providers Sources of information/evidence Consultation with Surrey County Council Spatial Planning team (March 2024) EEBC previous Infrastructure Delivery Plan (2019) Childcare Sufficiency Assessment (2021) Consultation with Surrey County Council Early Years Place Planning Team (November 2022) Strategic context / Key Issues Early years childcare provision is defined as any form of care for a child that is paid for or is funded, including education and any other supervised activity.
+Category Details Lead Agencies Surrey County Council Charitable and private sector providers Sources of information/evidence EEBC previous Infrastructure Delivery Plan (2019) Childcare Sufficiency Assessment (2021) Consultation with Surrey County Council Early Years Place Planning Team (November 2022) Strategic context / Key Issues Early years childcare provision is defined as any form of care for a child that is paid for or is funded, including education and any other supervised activity.
 Parents can access early years funded entitlement for two-, three- and four-year-olds (according to eligibility) through various providers such as: day nurseries, sessional pre-school, extended day pre-school, nursery units of independent schools, school run nursery classes, Surrey maintained and academy nursery schools and some childminders.
 All parents of three- and four-year-olds can access a universal entitlement of 15 hours a week funded childcare (over 38 weeks per year).
-Working parents are able to access an additional 15 hours to provide a maximum of 30 hours per week.
+In September 2017 and extended entitlement was introduced - an additional 15 hours a week for working parents of three- and four-year-olds on top of the universal entitlement of 15 hours to a maximum of 30 hours a week.
 Families eligible for Funded Early Education for Two-Year-Olds (FEET) can access 15 hours of funded childcare over 38 weeks per year.
 This funding is to support the 40% most disadvantaged families in Surrey and is part of the Government's early intervention strategy.
-The government have introduced further changes to provision as follows: